mohammad-uvas/Directory-Organiser/README.md

 Once you have installed Node.js open the Command Prompt on the Directory Organiser folder.

-run the node cli.js help and get the list of commands.
+run the node cli.js help to get the list of commands.

-After knowing the commands you can run them by node cli.js commandname and file path if required on command line.
+After knowing the commands you can run the command by writing node cli.js commandname directorypath
+If directorypath is not given, then the current working directory is taken into consideration.